SpencerM-2k1/CST-405-Compiler-Final/README.md

 A Makefile is provided to easily compile and execute the parser.

-- `make test1`, `make test2` ... `make test10` will compile and execute the program with a specific test program as a launch argument.
+- `make test1`, `make test2` ... `make test9` will compile and execute the program with a specific test program as a launch argument.
 Each test corresponds to a test program located in `/samples`.
 After execution, output logs, TACs, and the compiled MIPS code for the test program of choice will be located in `/outputs`
 - `make clean` will delete all executables, object files, and output file
+- `make build` will build the compiler without executing the program.
+From there, `./compiler [filename]` can be used to run the compiler, where `[filename]` is the name of an eligible source code file to compile. (e.g. `./compiler samples/test10.cmm`)

 ## Language Features